dbeley/steam_stats/README.md

   -t TYPE, --type TYPE  Type of ids to export (all, owned, wishlist or both
                         (owned and wishlist))
   -u USER_ID, --user_id USER_ID
-                        User id to extract the games info from (steamID64).
+                        User id to extract the games data from (steamID64).
                         Default : user in config.ini
 ```

 ### get_playtime.py

-Export the playtime of all Steam games, owned games or wishlisted games of a steam user.
+Export the playtime of all Steam games, owned games or wishlisted games of a Steam user.

 ```
 python get_playtime.py -h